Biogeochemical impacts on mineral cycling in natural and engineered systems

 Engineered minerals for existing and emerging technologies

-Conveners: Rick Kimber (UoM), Kirill Shafran (Altana), Chris Egan-Morriss (UoM)
+Conveners: Rick Kimber (University of Manchester), Kirill Shafran (BYK Additives, UK), Chris Egan-Morriss (University of Manchester)

 As global demand for high-performance, sustainable materials continues to rise, engineered minerals are playing an increasingly pivotal role in driving technological advancement.
 Engineered minerals have emerged as crucial components in a diverse array of applications including catalysis, battery materials, electronics and photonics, paints and coatings industry, construction, data storage, sensing, nuclear waste management and beyond.
 Examples of engineered minerals include, but are not limited to, synthetic and biosynthesized materials, advanced ceramics, biomimetic structures, functionalized minerals, and mineral–polymer composites.